Kediri to Malang (115km)

 Bromo

 The trip to Bromo was pretty amazing.
-The drive itself was awesome, with kilometer after kilometer of mountainous farms, where people work on amazingly steep fields.
+The drive itself was awesome, with kilometer after kilometer of mountainous farms, where people work on incredibly steep fields.
 Typical to any place that is touristy, I came across a ‘tourist information’ stand where the guys told me the road ahead was closed but that I could stay in a homestay and get a truck down the mountain the next morning.
 I almost believed them, but then decided to go check it out.
 Further up the road, I was stopped again by a group of guys touting some homestays and telling me the road is closed.
-I eventually reached a gate in the road, where two guys ran to me telling me its closed but that I could get a truck down the next day.
+I eventually reached a gate in the road where two guys ran to me telling me its closed but that I could get a truck down the next day.
 I told them I already saw people exiting through the gate and just went and lifted it over my head and drove on.

 The drive back to Malang was absolutely miserable as it rained the entire way, and even though I had a rain jacket, it did little to keep my lower half warm and dry.
 Needless to say, I got sick, and it made cycling to Bali a real pain.